Show All Answers

-Camp groups will rotate between different activity areas in the park throughout the day.
-To allow for proper disinfecting and hand washing/sanitizing between activity periods, periods can vary between 35-40 minutes.
-Activities will be limited to 1 group per activity period.
+Camp groups will rotate between different activity areas when at the school.
+To allow for proper disinfecting and hand washing/sanitizing between activity periods, period length will vary

 All campers and staff will wash/sanitize hands when they arrive and depart each activity.
 Cleaning and disinfecting will be completed on all supplies and equipment before each use.
 All activities will limit contact as much as possible.